lorands/maven-stage-resource/README.md

 ## Get (in): Download the artifact and deploy it to target repository

-Download the source artifact from repositry and puts it to target.
+Download the source artifact from repository and puts it to target.
 It will create the following files in the target directory:

 - pom file